connervieira/Assassin/CONFIGURATION.md

 This section of configuration values effect Assassin's audio functionality.

+- `provider` determines the backend that Assassin will use to play audio.
+    - This value can be set to the following options:
+        - `mpg321` will use the MPG321 command line utility.
+        - `playsound` will use Python's playsound library.
 - `sounds`
     - This configuration value determines all of the sounds that Assassin is capable of using.
     - Different sounds are triggered at different times.